Spectral Conditions for the Ingleton Inequality: Introduction

-It is well known that \eqref{eq:ingleton} holds for all distributions such that the mutual information between $X$ and $Y$ is \emph{extractable}.
-This means that there exists a random variable $W$ such that
+It is known that \eqref{eq:ingleton} holds for all distributions for which the mutual information between $X$ and $Y$ is \emph{extractable}, i.e., the mutual information of the pair $(X,Y)$ coincides with its common information in the sense of G\'acs and K\"orner~\cite{gacs1973common}.
+More explicitly, we say that the mutual information between $X$ and $Y$ is (totally) extractable if there exists a random variable $W$ such that

-Equivalently, \eqref{eq:common-information} means that the mutual information of the pair $(X,Y)$ coincides with its common information in the sense of G\'acs and K\"orner~\cite{gacs1973common}.
-Under assumption~\eqref{eq:common-information}, the proof of~\eqref{eq:ingleton} closely parallels the original proof of the Ingleton inequality for the rank functions of representable matroids. \footnote{ Recently, B\'erczi et al. came up with a completely different proof of the Ingleton inequality for representable matroids.
-Their method links the Ingleton inequality to the existence of universal tensor products of matroids.
-This approach extends to a larger class of matroids, including skew-representable ones, \cite{berczi2026interaction}. } In the linear-algebraic setting, the intersection of two linear subspaces plays the role of the G\'acs--K\"orner common information (see~\cite{hammer2000inequalities,dougherty2009linear} for a more detailed discussion).
+Under these assumptions, the proof of~\eqref{eq:ingleton} closely parallels the original proof of the Ingleton inequality for rank functions of representable matroids. \footnote{Recently, B\'erczi et al. gave a different proof of the Ingleton inequality for representable matroids.
+Their method links the inequality to the existence of universal tensor products of matroids.
+This approach extends to a larger class of matroids, including skew-representable ones~\cite{berczi2026interaction}. } In the information--theoretic setting, the G\'acs--K\"orner common information (the random variable $W$ in \eqref{eq:common-information}) plays the role of intersection of two linear subspaces, see~\cite{hammer2000inequalities,dougherty2009linear} for a more detailed discussion.

-The condition~\eqref{eq:common-information} is extremely fragile and can be destroyed by an arbitrarily small perturbation of the distribution.
-However, the implication \( \eqref{eq:common-information} \;\Longrightarrow\; \eqref{eq:ingleton} \) admits a more robust approximate version.
-Specifically, if there exists a random variable $W$ such that

-then the Ingleton inequality for $(X,Y,A,B)$ can only be violated by a small amount.
-This idea has likely been part of the community folklore for decades.
-It can be explained most naturally using the following inequality for entropy: for all jointly distributed $(X,Y,A,B,W)$,

-(see~\cite{makarychev2002new}; this inequality is a generalization of the very first example of non-Shannon inequality proven by Zhang and Yeung in \cite{zhang1998characterization}).
-It is straightforward to verify that the expression $I(X:W|Y)+I(Y:W|X)+I(X:Y|W)$ is upper bounded by

-Consequently, if all three approximate equalities in \eqref{eq:common-information-approx} are valid within a precision $\delta$, then the Ingleton inequality holds up to an additive error $O(\delta)$.
+The standard proof of the implication \( \eqref{eq:common-information} \Longrightarrow \eqref{eq:ingleton} \) gives a robust approximate version of the Ingleton inequality, in which the zero on the right-hand side of~\eqref{eq:ingleton} is replaced by a combination of the entropy quantities appearing in~\eqref{eq:common-information}; see Lemma~\ref{p:shannon-ineq}\ref{i:ing-soft}.
+Tighter robust versions can be obtained using non-Shannon-type inequalities.
+In particular, we can apply an inequality proved in~\cite{makarychev2002new}.
+Namely, for every quintuple of jointly distributed random variables $(X,Y,A,B,W)$, the following inequality holds:

+This inequality generalizes the first non-Shannon-type information inequality of Zhang and Yeung~\cite{zhang1998characterization}.
+We refer to it as the MMRV inequality.